anirudhsinghbhati/EduAI/README.md

 # EduTrack - Smart Attendance & Personalized Learning System

-EduAI is a modern, AI-powered educational platform designed to streamline school administration, enhance the teaching process, and provide personalized learning experiences for students.
+EduTrack is a modern, AI-powered educational platform designed to streamline school administration, enhance the teaching process, and provide personalized learning experiences for students.
 Built with Next.js, Genkit, and ShadCN UI, this application demonstrates a practical implementation of AI in education.

 ## Key Features